stephanballer/deepedgebench/README.md

  - Tensorflow Lite (with TPU support)
  - TensorRT for ONNX models

-Model can be found on the [Tensorflow 2 Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) or [Tensorflow Model Garden](https://github.com/tensorflow/models)
+Models can be found on the [Tensorflow 2 Detection Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md) or [Tensorflow Model Garden](https://github.com/tensorflow/models)

 To port a model to one of the mentioned platforms, following conversions are possible:
  - tensorflow 1 frozen graph -> rknn